pravega/pravega/cli/admin/README.md

-	controller list-readergroups <scope-name>: Lists all the existing ReaderGroups in a given Scope. controller list-scopes : Lists all the existing scopes in the system. controller list-streams <scope-name>: Lists all the existing Streams in a given Scope. controller-metadata get <qualified-table-segment-name> <key> <json-file[OPTIONAL]> <segmentstore-endpoint>: Get the controller metadata entry for the given key in the table. controller-metadata list-entries <qualified-table-segment-name> <entry-count> <segmentstore-endpoint>: List at most the required number of entries from the controller metadata table.
+	controller list-readergroups <scope-name>: Lists all the existing ReaderGroups in a given Scope. controller list-scopes : Lists all the existing scopes in the system. controller list-streams <scope-name>: Lists all the existing Streams in a given Scope. controller-metadata get <qualified-table-segment-name> <key> <segmentstore-endpoint> <json-file[OPTIONAL]>: Get the controller metadata entry for the given key in the table. controller-metadata list-entries <qualified-table-segment-name> <entry-count> <segmentstore-endpoint>: List at most the required number of entries from the controller metadata table.
 Unsupported for stream metadata tables. controller-metadata list-keys <qualified-table-segment-name> <key-count> <segmentstore-endpoint>: List at most the required number of keys from the controller metadata table. controller-metadata tables-info : List all the controller metadata tables.